 Once you have created an Alert Rule it can be assigned to any test which has the Enable box checked, on the test configuration page.
 By default, each test has the rule "Default <test type> Rule" assigned to it, with your account's email address configured as the recipient for email notification.
 To add or remove rules, click the pull-down menu below the Enable box, and select or deselect rules.
-To create a new rule, click the Edit Alert Rules link to acces the Add New Alert Rules page, and create your rule.
+To create a new rule, click the Edit Alert Rules link to access the Add New Alert Rules page, and create your rule.
 You will then return to the test configuration page, and use the pull-down menu to assign your new rule to the test.

-Each rule has a name, a series of tests against which it is enabled, a scope of locations to which the Alert Rule applies, Boolean criteria defining the alert conditions, and the number of locations from which the alert conditions must be met in order to trigger an alert.
+Each rule has a name, a series of tests against which it is enabled, a scope of locations to which the alert rule applies, Boolean criteria defining the alert conditions, and the number of locations from which the alert conditions must be met in order to trigger an alert.
 The rule also can include a notification mechanism, such as a list of email recipients (recipients need not be users of ThousandEyes in order to receive email notifications), a PagerDuty Service or one or more Webhooks.

-The image below displays the configuration options of a new Alert Rule.
+The image below displays the configuration options of a new alert rule:

 - Alert Type Layer: test layers available to your organization.